Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method: Optimization Model

 where the first stage, called \textit{attack problem} and denoted by superscript $A$, consists of the inner minimization problem along with constraint \eqref{stage 1 const} to find the worst-case attack, i.e., the attack corresponding to the maximum value of the rupture degree $f^A$ (or equivalently minimum value of the network resilience).
 Given the worst-case attack (i.e., $\mathbb{E}^{A*}=\text{arg}\max_{\mathbb{E}^A} f^A(\mathbb{E}^A)$) is realized, the outer minimization problem, called \textit{response problem} and denoted by superscript $R$, aims to minimize the rupture degree $f^R$ (or equivalently maximize the network resilience) by adding links under the worst-case attack.
 Constraint set \eqref{stage 2 const} corresponds to structural constraints and financial budget constraints for link addition.
 The proposed problem is inherently a bilevel problem where the lower level problem (attack) problem is embedded in the upper level (response) problem.
 However, since the decision variable sets $\mathbb{E}^A$ and $\mathbb{E}^R$ are distinct and are determined independently in a sequential manner, formulation \ref{two stage general} can be decomposed in two separate problems where we first solve the attack problem \ref{stage 1} and, then given optimal solution $\mathbb{E}^{A*}$, we solve the response problem.
 The output of the response problem is a \textit{reconstructed} network consisting of the initial network and additional links.

-In what follows, we first present the notation used in the optimization model and the two stages of the optimization model separately.
+In what follows, we first present each stage separately.
 Then in later sections, we propose a solution method to solve the optimization problem.
-The following notations are used in the proposed formulation of this paper, where we use boldface uppercase and lowercase characters to denote matrices and vectors, respectively. \printnomenclature
+The following notations are used in the proposed formulation of this paper, where we use boldface uppercase and lowercase characters to denote matrices and vectors, respectively.